d-bl/MAE-gf/docs/marian.md

 ## Another fish
 ![Another fish][pic-1111]
-The following patterns I created one quarter turned, so you had to work "upwards" from one square to another.
+The following patterns I created one quarter turned, so you have to work "upwards" from one square to another.
 As Groundforge does not support going upwards, the pattern in Groundforge is turned one quarter.

 <p style="clear: both"></p>